 FUNDING AREAS: Health, education, environment, human services, arts & culture, community development

-IP TAKE: Your best bet for funding is in education and health; however, environmental causes are of growing importance to this funder.
+IP TAKE: New grant seekers’ best bet for funding is in education and health; however, environmental causes are of growing importance to this funder.
 Learn a bit about the other three foundations that Woodruff shares an office and staff (and grant proposals) with, on the funder's website.

-Most environmental grants go to the Joseph W. Jones Ecological Research Center, however, this funder also gives to land conservation projects and green spaces in the city and state.
-Most arts and culture grants are made in Atlanta (but occasionally outside the city, too) for community development projects.
+Most environmental grants support the Joseph W. Jones Ecological Research Center, however, this funder also supports land conservation projects and green spaces in the city and state.
+Most arts and culture and human services grants are made in Atlanta (but occasionally outside the city, too) for community development projects.
 Community development grants also go to local philanthropy and the nonprofit community.

-In a recent year, the foundation awarded 35 grants totaling $142,788,757, with individual awards ranging between $100,000 and $24 million.
-That year, the foundation’s assets exceeded $3.1 billion.
-Recent grantmaking has been mostly focused on education, health and the environment.
-Education and the environment have been top priorities for this funder for several years now, but the environment has emerged as a more important issue lately.
+In past years, the foundation awarded grants totaling between $100,000,000 and $150,000,000, with individual grants ranging between $100,000 and $24 million.
+Recent grantmaking has prioritized education, health and the environment.
+Health and the education have been top priorities for this funder for several years now, but the environment has emerged as a more important issue lately.
 You can find details on past grantees on their Previous Grants page.

 Fortunately for grantseekers, the Woodruff Foundation accepts unsolicited grant inquiries.
-These informal inquiries should be emailed to email@example.com, or you can call Grants Officer Jenny Morgan at 404-522-6755 to determine if your request is a fit for the foundation.
+These informal inquiries should be emailed to email@example.com, or grant seekers can call Grants Officer Jenny Morgan at 404-522-6755 to determine if their request is a fit for the foundation.

 One interesting aspect of this funder is that it shares offices and staff with the Joseph B. Whitehead Foundation, Lettie Pate Evans Foundation and Lettie Pate Whitehead Foundation.
-Don’t submit a separate inquiry to these foundations because your one to Woodruff may very well be passed to them.
+Do not submit a separate inquiry to these foundations because one to Woodruff may very well be passed to them.

-It’s common for the foundation to receive around 350 grant proposals per year, but grantseekers must be located or operating in Georgia to be eligible for a grant.
-Proposals are accepted on a rolling basis: requests submitted by February 1 are reviewed in April, and those in by September 1 are reviewed in November.
+It is common for the foundation to receive around 350 grant proposals per year, but grantseekers must be located or operating in Georgia to be eligible for a grant.
+Proposals are accepted on a rolling basis: requests submitted by February 1 are reviewed in April, and those in by August 15 are reviewed in November.